The river of blessings flows abundantly through the valley of gratitude. –African Proverb

 Like handwritten notes, calling someone to share how much they mean to you reaps many benefits, including creating a stronger bond—one that’s filled with vulnerability and appreciation.

-This doesn’t have to be complicated; a simple “Thanks so much for your support at the meeting last week, it meant the world to me,” expresses your gratitude in a specific way and is sure to warm the heart of the recipient.
+This doesn’t have to be complicated; a simple “Thanks so much for your support at the meeting last week” expresses your gratitude in a specific way and is sure to warm the recipient’s heart.

 With Gratitude

-As we draw closer to the holiday season, I hope you feel encouraged to find ways to develop and express gratitude.
+As we draw closer to the holiday season, I hope you’re encouraged to find ways to develop and express gratitude.
 By being grateful, we form stronger bonds, appreciate the experiences that have shaped us, and even make ourselves and others healthier and happier.
-It’s a simple, undemanding practice that can yield a lot of benefits.
+It’s a simple, undemanding practice that can yield many benefits.

 May this holiday season be a time of joy, peace, and contentment in your lives.